-Jabariya Jodi FIRST DAY Box Office Collection: Sidharth-Parineeti's Film Begins On A Dull Note
+Jabariya Jodi FIRST DAY Box Office Collection: Sidharth-Parineeti Film Begins On Dull Note

-This week saw the release of Sidharth Malhotra-Parineeti Chopra's 'Jabariya Jodi' which is based on the subject of 'pakadwa vivah' and 'groom-kidnapping' prevalent in Bihar.
-The film was majorly panned by the critics for its weak execution and story-line.
-Speaking about its box office, the romantic comedy failed to strike gold there as well.
+This week saw the release of Sidharth Malhotra-Parineeti Chopra's 'Jabariya Jodi', which is based on the subject of 'pakadwa vivah' and 'groom-kidnapping' prevalent in Bihar.
+The film was majorly panned by the critics for its weak execution and storyline.
+Speaking about its box office, the romantic-comedy failed to strike gold there as well.

 The film began on a dull note and collected Rs.
 3.15 crore on its day of release.